dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/accordion/info.md

 #### Unexpected behavior

-**NB:** Please to avoid using a group, because it initiate an unexpected behavior accessibility wise.
-Because the users interaction will trigger an action on another place, out the the current context, something some users not would expect to happen.
-It is an automated out of context UI execution.
+**NB:** Please try to avoid using a group, because it initiates an unexpected behavior accessibility-wise.
+This is because the user's interaction will trigger an action in another place, out of the current context, something some users may not expect to happen.
+It is an automated out-of-context UI execution.